imineev/helidon-tutorial/README.md

 ### Step 9: Tracing

 Helidon includes support for tracing through the OpenTracing APIs.
 Tracing is integrated with WebServer and Security.
-Helidon has an integration with Zipkin tracer.
+Helidon supports "Zipkin" and "Jaeger" tracers.
+For our examples, we will use Zipkin server.
 To start the tracer you can use docker:
 ```bash
 docker run -d -p 9411:9411 openzipkin/zipkin
 ```